Sweden at the 2024 Summer Olympics

-Sweden is scheduled to compete at the 2024 Summer Olympics in Paris from 26 July to 11 August 2024.
+Sweden competed at the 2024 Summer Olympics in Paris from 26 July to 11 August 2024.
 Swedish athletes have appeared in every edition of the Summer Olympic Games except for the sparsely attended St. Louis 1904.
+By prolonging their streak of winning an Olympic medal at every Olympic game since 1908 (and Finland ending theirs by failing to win a medal in Paris), Sweden became the first country in history with a 51 Olympic Games medalling streak.